rafalxczajkowski/rafalxczajkowski/README.md

 ### 👋 Hi, I’m Rafal
+🔥 I like typing, coding and computers in general\
 🖥️ I've been learing programming in my free time for 2+ years, mostly in JavaScript and Python

 <!---